 Downtown Center

 In 2001, Downtown was designated a Center in the Centers & Corridors amendment to the Comprehensive Plan.
-The Comp Plan Center is not the same as the Downtown 2010 SDP boundary.
-For some reason, the areas that had been deleted from adjoining SDPs were not included in the Downtown Center boundary in the Comp Plan.
-This excluded from the Downtown Center boundary:
+The Comprehensive Plan Center is not the same as the Downtown 2010 SDP boundary.
+For some reason, the areas that had been deleted from adjoining SDPs were not included in the Downtown Center boundary in the Comprehensive Plan.
+The area excluded from the Downtown Center boundary includes:

 Downtown Center vs. Downtown 2025 SDP Boundary